kkoltun/dev_notes/architecture/domain_driven_design.md

 #### 1 | Entity

-* Entities should have characteristic responsibilities in them.
+* These are ordinary Entities known from ORMs with added business logic.
+* There should be only **business logic essential for this entity** inside, not more.

 #### 2 | Aggregate